ajie-eriksholm/Eardrum-segmentation/README.md

 4. Ear-centered ROI extraction.
 5. Intensity normalization.

-The resulting volumes can be used as inputs for eardrum segmentation models or other anatomical analyses.
+The resulting volumes can be used as inputs for eardrum segmentation models or other ear anatomy analysis pipelines.

 ---

-## 1.2 Input Requirements
+## Input Requirements

 The pipeline expects CT scans in NIfTI format: